mahmoudparsian/data-algorithms-with-spark/wiki-spark/docs/rdd_to_dataframe.md

 There are times that you might want to convert an **RDD to a DataFrame**.

+## RDD and DataFrame

+* Spark's DataFrame (full name as: `pyspark.sql.DataFrame`) is an immutable and distributed collection of data grouped into named columns.

+* Spark's RDD (full name as: `pyspark.RDD`) is a Resilient Distributed Dataset (`RDD`), the basic abstraction in Spark.
+RDD represents an immutable, partitioned collection of elements that can be operated on in parallel.

+## RDD to DataFrame Conversion

 To map an `RDD` to a `DataFrame`, you need to convert every element of your source `RDD` to a `pyspark.sql.Row` object.